4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Lucky Beach Tangalle

-Spend some time on Tangalle beach soaking up some sun and drinking out of a king coconut.
+Spend some time on Tangalle beach soaking up the sun and drinking from a king coconut.
 It’s one of the best quiet beach destinations in Sri Lanka.

 Be careful when swimming in the sea in Tangalle.
-Sri Lanka beaches have strong currents and you should never go out of your depth.
+Sri Lankan beaches have strong currents, and you should never go out of your depths.

 Sri Lanka itinerary | 4 week travel guide